systemb4/dsp/doc/PROGRESS.md

     'list.nagl' into the next nodes of the struct.
 What I need to do next is fix it so that all the numbers are included and then I need to be able to add the operator to it as well.

+9 April 2022: The Arithmetic struct is basically just the stack at this point
+    for the entire language.
+I will need to implement a sort of sor stack function into the code for order of operations and all.
+Print statement still needs to be made.
+And a way to read the beginning/names of each statement.

+12 April 2022: Need to be able add to sub struct within struct that are both
+    esentially linked lists.
+Maybe I make them doubly linke lists? for extra functionality? idk yet but definitely on something there.